 Rotate displays of toys and books to keep the design fresh.
 Consider hanging a string to showcase their latest creative artwork or favourite photos.

-To design for two, consider their unique personalities.
+Pro Tip: to design for two, consider their unique personalities.
 Use different fabrics and pretty shades for bedding to mark separate zones.
 This helps them share the bedroom harmoniously over the years.

 Wrapping Up Your Kid’s Bedroom Makeover

 Crafting a shared bedroom for your kids should not be stressful.
 With imagination, you can turn their room into a fun place that appears to belong in a magazine.
+Before the big reveal, set ground rules for the shared space and ensure each child has their own light source for reading time.

 FAQs About Kids’ Shared Bedroom Ideas